 Unless seeing the nation’s fireworks on the Fourth of July is on your bucket list, stay away from D.C. in summer.
-It’s stifling hot and humid, with thunderstorms on many afternoons.
+It’s miserably hot and humid, with thunderstorms on many afternoons.
 Crowds are out in full force, making sightseeing an anxious-ridden experience of long lines and crowded exhibits.
 Who needs that?
-The best time to visit, if you can swing it, is in the fall through early November, when the weather is generally moderate and the crowds have dispersed.
+If you can swing it, the best time to visit is in the fall through early November, when the weather is generally moderate, and the crowds have dispersed.
 Springtime is beautiful, of course, with the fabled cherry blossoms and other flowers blooming like crazy, but it’s not as warm as one might expect, and hordes of school groups have arrived.
 Pick fall!

 Don’t Wing It When It Comes to the White House

-If you want to visit the White House, don’t think you can just show up and they’ll let you in.
+If you want to visit the White House, don’t think you can just show up, and they’ll let you in.
 You need to plan ahead.
-At least 21 days in advance, you must contact your Congressperson to schedule a tour (and you can request one up to six months out).
-And if you fail to secure a tour, the next best thing to do is stop by the White House Visitor Center, which has extremely well-curated displays and videos about everything you ever wanted to know about the White House, including past presidents’ favorite snacks; what it takes to move one president out and the next president in, in a matter of hours; and what kind of place settings have been used to serve visiting royalty.
-In fact, even if you do get a White House tour, be sure to stop by the Visitor Center.
+At least 21 days in advance, you must contact your Congressperson to schedule a tour (and you can request one up to three months out).
+And if you fail to secure a tour, the next best thing to do is stop by the White House Visitor Center, which has extremely well-curated displays and videos about everything you ever wanted to know about the White House, including past presidents’ favorite snacks; what it takes on moving day to move one president out and the next president in (in a matter of hours); and what kind of place settings have been used to serve any visiting royalty.
+In fact, even if you get a White House tour, stop by the Visitor Center.
 It’s that good.

 Don’t Assume You Know D.C.
 Just Because You’ve Visited Before

-D.C. has changed immensely over the past five-plus years—and it’s not slowing down.
-If you haven’t visited in a while, you won’t recognize the Southwest Waterfront neighborhood, with its multi-million-dollar development that includes primo restaurants, music halls, and waterside fun.
-Neighborhoods where once you would not dare venture—NoMa, Shaw, Columbia Heights, 14th Street, U Street—are hopping with innovative restaurants, local boutiques, theater, music, cafés.
+D.C. has changed immensely over the past ten-plus years—and it’s not slowing down.
+If you haven’t visited in a while, you won’t recognize the Southwest Waterfront neighborhood, including its multi-million-dollar development at the Wharf that includes primo restaurants, music halls, and waterside fun.
+Neighborhoods where once you would not dare venture—NoMa, Shaw, Columbia Heights, 14th Street, U Street—are hopping with innovative restaurants, local boutiques, theater, music, and cafés.
 Now you can try craft distilled whiskey, go SUPing on the Potomac, listen to music in a historic Black Broadway theater, taste the latest foodie craze at a pop-up restaurant, and come to understand that D.C. is no longer a one-trick pony (well, two tricks, if you count politics and its Smithsonian museums) but truly a leading global city.

 Don’t Forget to Check Out All the Freebies

-D.C. may very well be the best city in the world for cultured cheapskates, because not only are the Smithsonian museums free, but so are a whole slew of concerts, plays, and exhibits.
-The Library of Congress and Smithsonian American Art Museum routinely showcase world-famous musicians, while free summer concert series are offered at Yards Park and the National Gallery of Art Sculpture Garden, among others.
-The Kennedy Center’s Millennium Stage has free shows every evening at 6.
+D.C. may very well be the best city in the world for cultured cheapskates because not only are the Smithsonian museums free, but so are a whole slew of concerts, plays, and exhibits.
+The Smithsonian American Art Museum routinely showcases world-famous musicians, while free summer concert series are offered at the Capitol Riverfront and the National Gallery of Art Sculpture Garden, among others.
+The Kennedy Center’s Millennium Stage has free shows every evening at 6, and its REACH Plaza has free outdoor film screenings and live performances in summer.
 Even the National Zoo (part of the Smithsonian family) is free.
 Check out Washington.org for upcoming free events.